42.42 Working with families who are uncooperative and/or not engaging with professionals

 - Dealing with Hostility and Violence(Jump to)

-In extreme cases, professionals can experience intimidation, abuse, threats violence and actual violence.
-The child's welfare should remain paramount at all times and where professionals are too scared to confront the family, they must also consider what life is like for a child in the family.
+In extreme cases, professionals can experience intimidation, abuse, threats of violence and actual violence.
+The child's welfare should always remain paramount.
+Where professionals feel intimidated by and/or worried about confronting a family, they must also consider what life is like for a child in that family.

 All agencies should support their staff by:

 Families may display a wide range of uncooperative behaviour towards professionals, ranging from disguised compliance to reluctant or resistant or sometimes angry or hostile behaviours.
 In extreme cases, family members may intimidate, abuse or make threats of, or carry out acts of, violence.

 Ambivalence: can be seen when people are always late for appointments, or repeatedly make excuses for missing them; when they change the conversation away from uncomfortable topics and when they use dismissive body language.
 Ambivalence is the most common reaction and may not amount to uncooperativeness;